-9.1 The Ćuk Converter
+8.1 The Ćuk Converter

-The Čuk converter is a step-down/step-up converter based on a switching boostbuck topology.
+The Ćuk converter is a step-down/step-up converter based on a switching boostbuck topology.
 Essentially, the converter is composed of two sections, an input stage and an output stage.
-The schematic of the Čuk converter is presented in Figure 9.1, with component values given in Subsection 9.2.3.
+The schematic of the Ćuk converter is presented in Figure 8.1, with component values given in the Appendix.
 (The lowercase variables indicate small-signal deviations from nominal operating point variables as obtained by linearization.)
-The input voltage $v_g$ is fed into the circuit via inductor $L_1$ .
-When transistor $Q_1$ is on, current $i_1$ builds the magnetic field of the inductor in the input stage.
-The diode $CR_1$ is reverse biased, and energy dissipates from the storage elements in the output stage.
-When $Q_1$ turns off, inductor $L_1$ tries to maintain the current flowing through it by reversing polarity and sourcing current as its magnetic field collapses.
-It thus provides energy to the output stage of the circuit via capacitor $C_1$ .
-Both currents $i_1$ and $i_2$ must sum to zero in the steady state, since the assumption is that voltage $v_1$ is essentially constant (given that the voltage across a capacitor cannot change instantaneously and the switching speed of the circuit is high).
+The input voltage v_g is fed into the circuit via inductor L_1 .
+When transistor Q_1 is on, current i_1 builds the magnetic field of the inductor in the input stage.
+The diode CR_1 is reverse biased, and energy dissipates from the storage elements in the output stage.
+When Q_1 turns off, inductor L_1 tries to maintain the current flowing through it by reversing polarity and sourcing current as its magnetic field collapses.
+It thus provides energy to the output stage of the circuit via capacitor C_1 .
+Both currents i_1 and i_2 must sum to zero in the steady state, since the assumption is that voltage v_1 is essentially constant (given that the voltage across a capacitor cannot change instantaneously and the switching speed of the circuit is high).
 This provides for the following charge conservation relation:

-Figure 9.1: Cuk converter with inductor equivalent series resistances.
+Figure 8.1: Cuk converter with inductor equivalent series resistances.

-$$i_1 t{on} + i_2 t{off} = 0 (9.1)$$
+$$i_1 t{on} + i_2 t{off} = 0 (8.1)$$